-- a. is paid fairly for the work performed and in accordance with Workforce Innovation and Opportunity Act Workforce (WIOA), the Fair Labor Standards Act and NM Labor Law; - b. is treated in a respectful manner, including respect for culture and language; - c. shares the same status and has the same wage structure as others performing the same or similar work; - d. is presented with opportunities for advancement which are similar to those for employees without disabilities who have similar positions; - e. assures wages or compensation for work comply with the Fair Labor Standards Act (FLSA) and the Code of Federal Regulations; and - f. assures provider Medicaid reimbursement is not the source of individual compensation for work.
+- 1. Provider Agencies must submit the semi-annual reporting with data related to work outcomes to DDSD semi-annually.
+See Chapter 19: Provider Reporting Requirements. - 2.
+CIE Provider Agencies will ensure that services occur in an integrated work setting where the person: - is paid fairly for the work performed and in accordance with Workforce Innovation and Opportunity Act Workforce (WIOA), the Fair Labor Standards Act and NM Labor Law; - is treated in a respectful manner, including respect for culture and language; - c. shares the same status and has the same wage structure as others performing the same or similar work; - d. is presented with opportunities for advancement which are similar to those for employees without disabilities who have similar positions; - e. assures wages or compensation for work comply with the Fair Labor Standards Act (FLSA) and the Code of Federal Regulations; and - f. assures provider Medicaid reimbursement is not the source of individual compensation for work.